-Texas 'bathroom bill' unveiled ahead of 2017 session
+New Texas bathroom bill may spark North Carolina-like uproar

-AUSTIN, Texas (AP) — Texas lawmakers will decide whether to embrace an issue that caused a national uproar in North Carolina — banning transgendered people from using the bathroom of their choice.
+AUSTIN, Texas (AP) — Top Texas Republicans are eager to bring a fight that sparked upheaval and business boycotts in North Carolina to the country’s largest conservative state, unveiling Thursday a bill that would ban transgender people from using the bathroom of their choice.

-Lt.
-Gov. Dan Patrick, a top social conservative voice in the state, unveiled the proposed law Thursday at a news conference.
+The “Texas Privacy Act” requires all Texas residents to use the bathroom or locker room according to the gender on their birth certificates and prohibits local governments from passing ordinances designed to protect gay rights in public restrooms and other “intimate settings.”

-Patrick says the “Privacy Protection Act” is a top priority for the GOP-controlled Legislature, which convenes next week.
+“It’s the right thing to do,” said Lt.
+Gov. Dan Patrick, a Houston Republican who oversees the state Senate and quoted Martin Luther King Jr. while promoting the proposal at the Texas Capitol.
+“The people of Texas elected us to stand up for common sense, common decency and public safety.”

 Most Read Stories